 With Hardcat solutions, these technologies are standard.
 We provide an ever-increasing number of enterprise businesses, non-profit organisations, and government agencies with sophisticated automated asset management solutions, whether they have 500 assets or 5 million assets.

-The Hardcat Lebosi solution was created via the Hardcat nGen rapid development platform.
-It is based upon the same architecture designed for the NSW Police Property and Evidence solution EFIMS that has been operational for 10 years.
+The Hardcat Lebosi Enterprise assets and equipment tracking and management solution, created via the Hardcat nGen rapid development platform, is based upon the same architecture designed for the NSW Police Property and Evidence solution EFIMS that has been operational for over 10 years.

-The Hardcat Lebosi system is designed to be an enterprise solution catering to thousands of users with different roles within an organisation.
-Hardcat Lebosi is a sophisticated, contemporary, modular system for managing fixed assets, property and evidence, as well as preventative and reactive service job management.
+The Hardcat Lebosi system is designed to cater to thousands of users with different roles within an organisation.
+Hardcat Lebosi is a sophisticated, contemporary, modular system for managing assets and equipment, property and evidence, as well as preventative and reactive service job management.

 Hardcat Lebosi has all the modules of Hardcat V6 except purchasing and depreciation capability.
-The reason that these two modules are not available is that the Hardcat Lebosi system is aimed at organisations that would already have an ERP system installed in which purchasing would be an integral component.
+These two modules are not available because the Hardcat Lebosi system is aimed at organisations that would already have an ERP system installed in which purchasing would be an integral component.